Nicholas-Sliter/csci0451-final-project/README.md

 I will research and implement NLP algorithms for feature extraction.
 I will work on EDA and model evaluation during feature selection steps.
 And I will work effectively in a group of 3.
 While this project does not directly fit into my suggested interests: recsys, information retrieval, ranking, and network algorithms, I still have strong interest in this project.

+### Paul:
+In the reflective goal-setting assignment, my original goal was to do a project on prediction.
+However, I believe that classification is an important topic in machine learning that is equally interesting as prediction.
+I have mentioned in my goal-setting that the implementation aspect of machine learning is what I would like to focus on, and I think that this project would give me an opportunity to do so.
+Since we will be using real data for this project, it will definitely help me with the practical element of implementation.
+It will also allow me to dig deeper into the topic of NLP (natural language processing).